ctolan/ctolan.github.io/_posts/2018-09-22-First-Opensouce-Contribution-pt1.md

 date:   2018-09-22 09:56:31 +0100
 ---

-Yesterday was a big day for me, inspired by the talk by Maggie Pint Monday, at Microsoft's Leopardstown campus, I took another look at contributing to an open source project.
-I know PowerShell and so surely there is something I can help with.
+Yesterday was a big day for me, inspired by the talk from Maggie Pint at Microsoft's Leopardstown campus on Monday, I took another look at contributing to an open source project.
+I know I am fluent in PowerShell, so surely there is something out there that I can help with.
 The talk by Maggie informed me of a practice among the open source community of tagging entry level issues as "up-for-grabs" so I search GitHub for "up-for-grabs"+"PowerShell" and obviously I got 100's of hits.
-I eventually came across a project that I recognised, JiraPS, we use the Atlassian stack in work and I'm familiar with the Jira APIs because I've written personal functions to speed up our Sprint Planning and Refinement ceremonies.
+I eventually came across a project that I recognised, [JiraPS](https://github.com/AtlassianPS/JiraPS/).
+We use the Atlassian stack in work and I'm familiar with the Jira APIs because I've written functions for personal use to speed up our Sprint Planning and Refinement ceremonies with hardcoded team values etc.

-This is a project would worth further inspection, I browsed the [JiraPS Issues](https://github.com/AtlassianPS/JiraPS/issues/) for up-for-grabs issues and found [JiraPS Issue-229](https://github.com/AtlassianPS/JiraPS/issues/229).
-I know my way around PowerShell objects, so this one seems doable.
+I figured this was a project worth further inspection, I browsed the [JiraPS Issues](https://github.com/AtlassianPS/JiraPS/issues/) for up-for-grabs issues and found [JiraPS Issue-229](https://github.com/AtlassianPS/JiraPS/issues/229).
+I know my way around PowerShell objects and parameters - this one seems doable!
 I decided to have a go because what have I got to lose, it is Friday night and my wife is out at a fashion show.
 I read the [contributions](https://atlassianps.org/docs/Contributing/) guide and see that they want me to fork the repo to work locally – no problem, let’s get into this.
 This issue details expected behaviour, so I started there and tried to replicate it to see what isn’t working.

 ```powershell